Mount Hebron, California

 Mount Hebron is a census-designated place in Siskiyou County, California, United States.
 Its population is 103 as of the 2020 census, up from 95 from the 2010 census.

 Geography

 Mount Hebron is located at (41.786373, −122.005132).

-According to the United States Census Bureau, the CDP has a total area of 0.7 square miles (1.9 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP has a total area of 0.7 square mile (1.9 km^{2}), all land.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Mount Hebron has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Demographics

 Mount Hebron first appeared as a census designated place in the 2000 U.S. census.